Elizabeth Nicholls

 Elizabeth (Betsy) Laura Nicholls (January 31, 1946 – October 18, 2004) was an American-Canadian paleontologist who specialized in Triassic marine reptiles.
 She was a paleontologist at the Royal Tyrrell Museum in Alberta, Canada.

 Early life and education

 Nicholls was born in Oakland, California, and received her undergraduate degree in 1968 from the University of California, Berkeley and her graduate degrees, an M.Sc. in 1972 and a Ph.D. in 1989, from the University of Calgary, working under Samuel Paul Welles.
-Nichollsemys was also named in her honor.

 Career

 She was the co-editor with American vertebrate paleontologist Jack Murff Callaway of the book Ancient Marine Reptiles.
-Latoplatecarpus nichollsae was named in her honor.
+Latoplatecarpus nichollsae was named in her honor, as was Nichollsemys.

 Nicholls was a 2000 Rolex Awards for Enterprise laureate for exploration for her leadership in excavating the remains of a large ichthyosaur, Shonisaurus sikanniensis (Nicholls & Manabe, 2004), from the Upper Triassic Pardonet Formation in a remote area of the Sikanni Chief River in British Columbia.